-These are relatively easy to culture in the short term, or batch cultures.
+Copepods are relatively easy to culture in the short term, or batch cultures.
 Continuous long term culturing requires some deeper knowledge and practice and hours of dedication on a daily basis to succeed.Follow the instructions that will be included with your order.
 We are always available to answer any questions online.

-These can be either seeded in your tank to try to establish a breeding colony in your system or cultured in a separate container, then sieved out once a week and used as feed.
+Copepods can be either seeded in your tank to try to establish a breeding colony in your system or cultured in a separate container, then sieved out once a week and used as feed.

 Note For Fish Larva- Culture:

 Copepods full grown and juveniles have a potential for use as first and secondary feed in raising fish fry and larvae.
 Since copepods have different life stages and swimming/ movement patterns.
 Fish larvae have a memory instinct that they are born with, in the critical first few days from hatching, larvae will seek certain colors and movement, (maybe smell) in the prey they will hunt and eat.
-It is not until days later that us aqua culturist are able to train the fish fry to eat foods that are different than their natural instinct tells them.
+It is not until days later that aqua culturist are able to train the fish fry to eat foods that are different than their natural instinct tells them.